mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 no longer modular) and civilian grade sensor and avionics systems.
 All such versions are only capable of a single 2 parsec 259jump.
-These variants of the Frontiersmen class hulls are sold as the popular Connestoga class light trader with a basic type 2 (or 1 bis) computer, and civilian grade sensors.
+These variants of the Frontiersmen class hulls are sold as the popular Connestoga class light trader with a basic type2 (or 1 bis) computer, and civilian grade sensors.
 Note however, that some frontiersmen have made it onto the surplus market, generally with sensors intact, and occasionally with the hugely overpowered type 5 computer.